caitlincrews08/Employee-Template-Engine/README.md

   ## Installation
   This program requires Node.js, Inquirer.js, and Jest.
-To install necessarry dependencies, run the following command:
+To install necessary dependencies, run the following command:

   ```
   npm i